-About the OECD's Working Group for biosafety
+About the OECD's working group for biosafety

-The OECD's Working Group on Harmonisation of Regulatory Oversight in Biotechnology (the "Working Group") comprises delegates from the 34 member countries of the OECD and the European Commission.
+The OECD's Working Group on Harmonisation of Regulatory Oversight in Biotechnology (the "WG-HROB") comprises delegates from the 35 member countries of the OECD and the European Commission.
 Typically, delegates are from those government ministries and agencies which have responsibility for the environmental risk/safety assessment of products of modern biotechnology.
-The Working Group also includes a number of observer delegations and invited experts who participate in its work, such as Argentina, the Russian Federation, the United Nations Environment Programme (UNEP), the Secretariat of the Convention on Biological Diversity (SCBD), the Food and Agriculture Organization of the United Nations (FAO), the United Nations Industrial Development Organisation (UNIDO) and the Business and Industry Advisory Committee to the OECD (BIAC).
+The WG-HROB also includes a number of observer delegations and invited experts who participate in its work, such as Argentina, the Russian Federation, the United Nations Environment Programme (UNEP), the Secretariat of the Convention on Biological Diversity (SCBD), the Food and Agriculture Organization of the United Nations (FAO), the United Nations Industrial Development Organisation (UNIDO), and the Business and Industry Advisory Committee to the OECD (BIAC).

-In recent years, with the increasing use of biotech products in many regions of the world, together with the development of activities relating to tropical and subtropical species, participation was enlarged to other non-member economies including Brazil, Bangladesh, the People's Republic of China, Colombia, India, Indonesia, Kenya, Moldova, Paraguay, the Philippines and South Africa, as well as the African Biosafety Network of Expertise from the New Partnership for Africa's Development, a body from the African Union (AU-NEPAD-ABNE).
-From July 2011 to December 2014, a programme was jointly implemented by the World Bank, the ILSI Research Foundation - Center for Environmental Risk Assessment (ILSI-CERA) and the OECD in the framework of the "Partnership for Biosafety Risk Assessment and Regulation", which developed new links, enhanced collaboration and supported the participation of four non-member economies in the activities of the Working Group.
+In recent years, with the increasing use of biotech products in many regions of the world, together with the development of activities relating to tropical and subtropical species, participation was enlarged to other non-member economies including Brazil, Bangladesh, the People's Republic of China, Colombia, India, Indonesia, Kenya, Lithuania, Paraguay, the Philippines, South Africa and Viet Nam, as well as the African Biosafety Network of Expertise from the New Partnership for Africa's Development, a body of the African Union (AU-NEPAD-ABNE).
+From July 2011 to December 2014, a programme was jointly implemented by the World Bank, the ILSI Research Foundation - Center for Environmental Risk Assessment (ILSI-CERA) and the OECD in the framework of the "Partnership for Biosafety Risk Assessment and Regulation", which developed new links, enhanced collaboration and supported the participation of four non-member economies in the activities of the WG-HROB